-The one-time cost of a non-resident card is \$35.00 which includes access to downloadable books.
-The one-time cost of a non-resident card without access to downloadable books is \$25.00.
+The annual cost of a non-resident card is \$35.00 which includes access to digital services.

 Temporary Cards

 A 3-month courtesy card is available for temporary residents.

 Responsibilities

 Cardholders must present their own card to borrow material and are responsible for all material borrowed on their cards.
 Cardholders are required to review and verify information on their original application every 3 years or their account will be suspended.
 Patrons understand that it is their responsibility, and not that of the Library staff, to monitor content and access to Library materials.